ICTQual Level 2 Certificate in Health and Safety in Food Service

 • Educational Background: There are no formal academic qualifications required.
 However, learners should possess basic reading and writing skills to effectively understand training materials, labels, and safety instructions.

 • Experience: While no specific experience is required, it is recommended that learners have either completed a Level 1 food safety or health and safety course or have some familiarity with food service environments.
-This course is ideal for those already working in or preparing to work in roles involving food handling and preparation.

 • English Language Competency: Learner should possess basic English reading, writing, and comprehension skills to understand training materials and participate in assessments.